snoke/myWebsocketApp/README.md

 ## Description
 Websockets are persistent connections over TCP.
-This is not only a lot faster then typical http requests where a new connection gets established for each request, also this allows live broadcasting to clients.
+This is not only a lot faster then typical http requests where a new connection gets established for each request, also this allows live broadcasting to clients.<br /><br />
+Project contains a super simple ```server:start```  - Command, a Json Api and a VueJS Client.<br />
 <br />
 ## Features
 * Browser Push Notifications